Stranger960/Skillbox_SearchEngine_cpp/README.md

 - create a subfolder *resources* and past there the source data files (*file001.txt*...)
 - run the *search_engine.exe* file

-It is easy to customize the project: just edit *requests.json* and *config.json* files accordingly,
+It is easy to customize the project: just edit *requests.json* and *config.json* files accordingly.
-also you can update the content in source files (*file001.txt*...) with your own data,
-keeping in mind data limitations, mentioned above in files description...
+Also you can update the content in source files (*file001.txt*...) with your own data, keeping in mind data limitations (mentioned above in the files description)...

 ## *** Errata